imadibrahimk/Swing-calculator/README.md

 # Simple Calculator
 ###### This is my first calculator project, This task i got 100k coding challange from BROTOTYPE to build calculator, But I got many errors, Now i completed.
+This java code is fully done by me by using Swing Graphical User Interface.

 ## Swing Calculator